thamenato/twitter_validate_approvals/README.md

 _Note: This project uses [poetry](https://python-poetry.org) as it's dependency manager so make sure that_ _you have latest `poetry` installed locally._

-To create the virtual environment, install and dependencies and the `validate_approvals` CLI, simply run:
+To create a virtual environment with project's dependencies and the `validate_approvals` CLI, simply run:

 ```shell